oomph-lib/oomph-lib/CONTRIBUTING.md

 ```bash
 >>> clang-format -i --style=file *.{h,cc}
 ```
-Be warned, you should not use the latter command in the `src/generic` folder as some of the files in this folder contain C code that we purposely avoid formatting.
+Be warned, you should **not(!)** use the latter command in the `src/generic/` folder or in the `demo_drivers/` folder; the `src/generic/` folder has files containing C code that we purposely avoid formatting, and formatting the code in the `demo_driver/` folder can break the documentation.

 _For the above to work, you will need at least version 10.0.0 of `clang-format`._
 ## Pre-commit hooks (optional)